Full Scale Printable Horizontal Sundial Templates + Calculate and Set out Large Sundials for Gardens etc - Metric

 For full scale templates, check Full Scale.

-Hit Print Diagrams to create a full scale .PDF to print.
+Hit Diagrams to PDF to create a full scale .PDF to print.
 You can 'Poster Print' a large template image over multiple smaller (A4 or Letter) sized pages

 Cut around the template, then cut vertically along the 12 o'clock line and separate to allow for your gnomon thickness, or enter Gnomon Thickness to expand template.